“If there are supernormal powers, it is through the cracked and fragmented self that they enter.”

 ~ William James, Lowell Lectures

-Depth psychological pioneers from William James and Frederick Myers, to Sandor Ferenczi and C.G.
+Depth psychological pioneers from William James and Frederic Myers, to Sandor Ferenczi and C.G.
 Jung have described the intimate relationship among spiritual, paranormal, or otherwise revelatory encounters, and the psychological fragmentation caused by trauma and dissociation.
 Join us at Pacifica Graduate Institute for an immersive weekend symposium featuring internationally renowned scholars and analysts in dialogue at the intersection of trauma and transcendence.

 “Mineralogists tell us that if you want to understand the basic structure of a crystal, you should examine the places where it is broken.”

 Featuring Donald Kalsched and Joseph Cambray Trauma and Synchronistic Phenomena in the Analytic Setting

 In analytic work with those who have experienced significant trauma in their lives, especially in early childhood, synchronistic phenomena are often observed.
 The intensity of these events is variable but tends to be impactful on the therapeutic process, often with a feeling of the numinous being constellated.
 In this workshop we will look at examples of such phenomena, how to understand and employ them.
 Countertransference reactions often hold important clues to deeper meanings of these occurrences and we will seek to explore the use of these reactions.

 As a result of attending the Post-Conference Workshop, participants will:

 Develop an understanding of clinical synchronicities occurring with clients who have early trauma history in terms of complexity theory

 Identify and metabolize countertransference reactions to synchronistic phenomena

 Recognize and explore a spectrum of synchronistic events, from the subtle, barely noticeable ones, to those that threaten to captivate the participants in awestruck states